morepath/dectate/doc/usage.rst

 The same line shows up on *both* sides of the configuration conflict, but the path is absolute on one side and relative on the other.

-.. sidebar:: Fooling Dectate after all

-  It *is* possible to fool Dectate into accepting a double import without conflicts, but you'd need to work hard.
-You need to use a global variable that gets modified during import time and then use it as a directive argument.
-If you want to dynamically generate directives then don't do that in module-scope -- do it in a function.

 This happens because in some scenarios involving ``__main__``, Python imports a module *twice* (`more about this`_).
 Dectate refuses to operate in this case until you change your imports so that this